In what ways does your personality influence your approach to therapy?

 If there was one thing you wish people knew about the therapy experience who might be hesitant to try it, what would that be?

-That therapy is for anyone that is going through any walk of life.
-It can be for those who are grieving, it can be for those who are happy, it can be for those who are lonely.
-Therapy, I believe, is about being heard.
+That therapy is for anyone that is going through any phase of life.
+It can be for those who are grieving, it can be for those who are happy, and it can be for those who are lonely.
+Therapy, I believe, is about being heard and feeling connected to the human experience.
 There will always be something that we feel we are unable to talk about to our loved ones.
 A therapist is there to listen, to provide space for you to feel safe about saying what is on your mind without judgment.

 Specialties